ChampionApe/FunkyEUETS/README.md

 # FunkyEUETS
-Fast EGM-based solution approach to EU ETS like system quota system
+Fast EGM-based solution approach to EU ETS like system